oracle-livelabs/database/sharding/raft23ai/ui-app/raft-demo-ui-app.md

 You can stop the workload that ran in the previous task using Ctrl+C.

-In summary, Lab "Explore Raft Replication Topology" actions e.g., for Raft Replication failovers, Scale UP or Scale Down, Move Replication Unit Replicas etc. can be verified from Raft Demo UI.
+In addition to above tasks, the results from Lab "Explore Raft Replication Topology" tasks e.g., for Raft Replication failovers, Scale UP or Scale Down, Move or Copy Replication Unit Replicas etc. all can be verified from Raft Demo UI.

+This is the end of the Raft Replication Workshop.

 ## Rate this Workshop
 When you are finished, don't forget to rate this workshop!
 We rely on this feedback to help us improve and refine our LiveLabs catalog.
 Follow the steps to submit your rating.